 Install RVM/Ruby dependencies

 Next, from the terminal window, type:

 RVM will show you a list of dependencies that need to be installed.
 So, run the sudo apt-get commands shown (copy and paste them in the terminal window) to prepare the environment for rvm, ruby, rails development.

 I can’t tell you which version(s) you’ll want or need, but this how you will install them.

 You can get a list of available versions with this command:

 You’re on you on from here…

-Create a GemSet, then install Rails and any other gems your app needs.
+Create a RVM gemset, then install your desired Rails version and any other gems your app needs.
 You’ll probably use the “bundle” command to pull in the required gems from a gemfile.
 From here on, it’s basic Rails stuff.

 Other crap I’ve had to deal with if something goes wrong….